Skip to main content

 Examples

-Here you will find examples for custom rules and common use-cases when writing policy enforcement logic, using both JSON schema and Rego.
+Here you will find examples for custom rules and common use-cases when writing policy enforcement logic, using JSON schema, Rego, and CEL.

 To see an example of a ready-to-publish custom rules YAML, skip ahead.